suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 ![](/img/pandas/merge_index-index.png)

 `reset_index` removes "Regionname" and "Suburb" as indices.
-Now in order to perform merge we need to explicitly include column names.
+Now to perform merge we need to explicitly include column names.
 The merge operation removes the indexes from the resulting data frame.
 Doing a merge on two unindexed data frames gives the same result.